Last updated: 2021-07-31

 And Eternity in an hour . . .

 I have presented a theory which attempts to reconcile the Bible with modern science on the question of creation and the flood.
 All the main arguments I have made here have been from scripture or related context such as Josephus.
 I’ve presented a theory of Genesis that explains the awkward timeline of the sun being “created” after the day-night cycle starts in terms of an earthly viewpoint combined with a volcanic winter.
 I’ve also dealt with major challenges to the Bible from genetics but argued for them totally based on the laws against incest.
+I have also argued for physical death before the fall based on the text of Genesis.
 The thing left to explore in this reconciliation is whether the Bible can be reconciled with science based on the timeline presented.
 There are some challenges already from Egyptian chronology but I am curious if this chronology is revised would we still see issues with the timeline in Genesis compared to other records?